AKuederle/AKuederle.github.io/posts/_posts/13-04-2015-Scientific-Python-NOW.md

 {% endhighlight %}

 *As you may noticed I recently wrote a [blogpost]({% post_url 06-04-2015-STOP-USING-loadtxt %}), explicitly telling you to stop using numpy loadtxt.
 I still believe that numpy loadtxt is a bad choice, when trying to do time-efficient computing with large sets of data; but to get you started in the fantastic world of scientific Python it's absolutely appropriate to use it.*

+Ok, we have a way to import our own data and we know a little bit about how to manipulate our data.
+But come on...
+Numbers are boring to look add.
+Let's make some pretty lines and figures out of all these numbers!

+### Plotting your data

+As its name has maybe already gave away, we will talk about the matplotlib library in this section.
+Maybe you were confused earlier on when we imported *matplotlib.pyplot* instead of simply *matplotlib*.
+The pyplot module is part of the matplotlib package and contains all the stuff we need to make beautiful 2D plots (lines, bars, colourmaps, ...).
+If you want to make more crazy stuff, like 3D plots or simple animation stuff, you need to import other modules of the matplotlib package.
+But for now, we gonna focus on the 2D library.

+*Keep in mind we imported matplotlib.pyplot as plt!*

+Ok, we start with a simple plot:

+{% highlight Python %}
+x_data = [1, 2, 3, 4] # generate some x-data
+y_data = [2, 4, 6, 8] # generate some y-data
+plt.plot(x_data, y_data) # plot the data
+plt.show() # display the figure
+{% endhighlight %}

+Yeah!
+A line!
+Let's break down what happened.
+First we "generated" some data.
+This data doesn't have to be a numpy array; a simple list of integers or floats will work to.
+After this we plot the data using the ```plt.plot()``` function.
+Depending on how many parameters you pass to the function it changes its behaviour.
+Passing only one parameter, this value is taken as the y-data.
+Passing two arguments, the first is used as the x-data and the second as the y-data.
+You can further use an optional third parameter to specify the plot colour and the shape of the markers.

+{% highlight Python %}
+plt.plot(x_data, y_data, "r--") # plot a red dashed line
+{% endhighlight %}

+To get all the possible values for this optional parameter check the [documentation](http://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.plot).
+Before we proceed I want to say a few word about this last line of the plotting example.
+If your remove the ```plt.show()``` and run the code again, it will probably still work.
+This is, because inside an Ipython console the interactive plotting mode of matplotlib is on by default.
+This means, that every plot command you type directly results in figure.
+This allows you to interactively interact with your plot, since every command directly updates the figure.
+However, when you creating a complex plot using a script, you should have turned this mode off to prevent some issues.
+To turn the mode on and off use ```plt.ion()``` and ```plt.ioff()```, respectively.
+This is also a good time to talk about "backends".
+A backend is basically what matplotlib does after it has calculated how the plot is gonna look like.
+There are graphical backends, which results in a graphical representation of the plot and there are non-graphical backends, which can be used to store the plot in a certain format.
+Usually you don't need to mess around with this.
+The reason, why I'm bringing it up here, is because Ipython adds another very special backend to the equation: the inline plot.
+This backend only works inside of an Ipython console and results in plots drawn directly to the console window.
+To activate it type ```%matplotlib inline```; to change back to a secondary window to display your plots type ```%matplotlib qt```.
+If you are not sure which backend you are using, just try out both and see the difference; when the qt backend is selected the may be displayed in a minimized window.
+So check your taskbar!

+To really master plotting with matplotlib you have to understand the hierarchy of elements a plot consists of.